tagtag

 Switch, Signal, and Brake Operators

 Brake operators help couple and uncouple train cars.
-Switch operators control the track switches and ensure trains are moving in the right direction.
+Switch operators control the track switches and ensure trains move in the right direction.
 Signal operators maintain the signals along the tracks and in the rail yard.

 Electricians